Hardware startup challenge · Physical AI · Submissions open

 Submission deadline

-Final day to submit your application and 60-second pitch video.
+Final day to submit your written application.

 Finalists announced

-Fountain event day
+FOUNTAIN event day

 June 6